balajeetm/balajeetm.github.io/_posts/2017-03-12-tnut-reverse-linked-list-pocket-finale.markdown

 Well, the chips are down isn't it?<br>
 That seems like the best effort, given the constraints huh?<br>

-Take it from me, that you will be in similar situations many a times in real life.<br>
+Take it from me... you will be in similar situations, many a times in real life.<br>
 It would seem like you gave the best you could, but it's just not good enough.<br>
 Think about it…<br>
-* A Performance optimization that you spent sleepless nights for but still not up to the mark<br>
+* A Performance optimization that you spent sleepless nights brooding over, but still not up to the mark<br>
 * A cricket chase which almost gets your team there but just short of the finish line.<br>
 How many of you remember Sachin's epics in [Chennai](http://www.espncricinfo.com/ci/engine/current/match/63828.html) and [Hyderabad](http://www.espncricinfo.com/ci/engine/current/match/416240.html)?<br>
 * Losing the qualifiers by milliseconds in a 100m sprint?<br>